hb-ye/bikesharing-trip-datasets/dockless.md

 # Dockless Bike Sharing Systems

 This is an incomplete list of the trip datasets of the **dockless** bikesharing systems in different cities.
+You can find more cities via this webpage https://github.com/openmobilityfoundation/mobility-data-specification

 # **US**